BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis/1-waveforms.md

 In general, for audio synthesis, there are some fundamental oscillators.
 Both types of synthesizers, that is, analog as well as digital synthesizers, offer these basic oscillators as a starting point.
-Espacially, in additive synthesis we really wanna understand the effect of each basic oscillator.
+Especially in additive synthesis we really want to understand the effect of each basic oscillator.
 So let us try to understand their timbre by looking at the coefficient of their [Fourier series](def-fourier-series), i.e. the power distribution within their *harmonics*.

 (sec-sine-wave)=